ttchuah/react-csv/README.md

 # Overview :

+NOTE: This is a fork of https://github.com/abdennour/react-csv meant to fix add \r\n line breaks, so that line breaks are respected in Windows Notepad.

 Generate a CSV file from given data.

 This data can be an array of arrays, an array of literal objects, or strings.